zavolanlab/zarp/README.md

 _RNA-seq analysis doesn't get simpler than that!_

-ZARP relies on publicly available bioinformatics tools and currently handles single or paired-end stranded bulk RNA-seq data.
 The workflow is developed in [Snakemake][snakemake], a widely used workflow management system in the bioinformatics community.
 ZARP will pre-process, align and quantify your single- or paired-end stranded bulk RNA-seq sequencing libraries with publicly available state-of-the-art bioinformatics tools.
-ZARP's browser-based rich reports and visualitations will give you meaningful initial insights in the quality and composition of your sequencing experiments - fast and simple.
-Whether you are an experimentalist struggling with large scale data analysis or an experienced bioinformatician, when there's RNA-seq data to analyze, just _ZARP 'em_!
+ZARP's browser-based rich reports and visualizations will give you meaningful initial insights in the quality and composition of your sequencing experiments - fast and simple.
+Whether you are an experimentalist struggling with large scale data analysis or an experienced bioinformatician, when there's RNA-seq data to analyze, just _zarp 'em_!

 <div align="center">
     <img width="60%" src=images/zarp_schema.png>